elboy/cs155-project2/README.txt

 W3 Schools for SQL support, stack overflow for why compound SQL statements (statements separated by a ';', what we originally tried) don't work

 Part 6:
+W3 Schools to learn about encodeURIComponent.
+Section powerpoint for syntax of XMLHttpRequest and setRequestHeader.